objektwerks/scala3/README.md

 JDK
 ---
->To enable preview features and add modules, create a .jvmopts file, and
+>To enable preview features and add modules, create a .jvmopts file, and configure
->configure as follows: ```"--enable-preview --add-modules jdk.incubator.concurrent"```
+>as follows: ```"--enable-preview --add-modules jdk.incubator.concurrent"``` Note
+>'jdk.incubator.concurrent' is the name of a module.

 Test
 ----